 My original choice was one of the best decisions I have ever made in my life.
 The past few years, our relationship has improved to the point of being unbelievable.
 Our dive trips are planed thoroughly, well in advance.
 We take responsibility for each other.
 Once on the site and before the dive, observations, often silent, are made of each other's equipment, covering all the important aspects.
 We sit next to each other on the way to the reef and discussions are often far removed from scuba diving.

 Dropping into the water and submerging, I never have to look for my buddy - over the past few years he has assumed his faithful position, slightly above, behind and to my right.
 He always swims right there - a glance over my right shoulder confirms.

 We have developed underwater sign language well beyond what any textbook has to offer - and our communication that exists is quite complicated, but well understood by each of us.

 We both lead very busy, very stressful lives, and the time to dive becomes a rare, special treat that we both value beyond most other things in life.

-So, when choosing your buddy, think carefully; at worst your life
+So, when choosing your buddy, think carefully; at

-far beyond just diving.
+relationship may develop far beyond just diving.